Financial-Times/ft-origami/docs/component-types/modules.md

 * *May* contain any number of .{thing}ignore files
 * *Should* be organised as simply as possible and not include any extraneous files
 * *Must* include a README.md file in the root of the repo, which must contain, where applicable:
 	* Any markup structure on which the module depends (if that markup is not provided by a web service).
 For example, a module providing CSS to style addresses, should include a guide to writing the correct markup.
+A JavaScript module that requires configuration via `data-` attributes should document those attributes.
 	* Links to repos of web services that exist to provide markup or data that is used by the module.